Political Science

 Biography

 Cyril is a sixth-year Ph.D. candidate in the Department of Political Science at Brown University, with concentrations in Comparative Politics and International Relations.
-His research combines the political economy of development and social epidemiology to study the wellbeing of populations affected by crisis and migration.
-He uses cutting-edge, quasi-experimental and qualitative methods to investigate how forced migration affects wellbeing and how governments and civil society respond to the needs of migrant populations.
-He has published over 30 scientific articles and chapters in field-leading journals and edited volumes, including Social Science & Medicine, PLoS ONE, BMC Public Health, the Journal of Adolescent Health, Disasters, Publius, and the Journal of Health Politics, Policy and Law.
+Cyril studies how forced migration due to violence and disasters affects the wellbeing of migrant families and how governments and civil society respond.
+His mixed-methods research combines multiple qualitative methods, including interviews, participant observation, and participatory approaches, together with design-based causal inference.
+He has published over 30 scientific articles and chapters in high-impact journals and edited volumes, such as in Social Science & Medicine, PLoS ONE, The Journal of Refugee Studies, Disasters, and The Journal of Interpersonal Violence.

 Cyril has previously held senior research positions at Columbia University’s Program on Forced Migration and Health, the CPC Learning Network, the Alliance for Child Protection in Humanitarian Action, and the University of Indonesia’s School of Social and Political Sciences.
 He has completed projects for a variety of partners, including the World Bank, USAID, DFAT, the Centers for Disease Control and Prevention, and UNICEF.
 He has a Master’s in Public Health from Columbia University and a Bachelor’s in Brain, Behavior, and Cognitive Science from the University of Michigan.